afpineda/OpenSourceSimWheelESP32/src/Firmware/BatteryTools/BatteryCalibration/README.md

 Use [Online calculator: Battery discharge time depending upon load](https://planetcalc.com/2283/) to estimate how long will it take to deplete the battery.

-*Warning:* if `BATT_READ_PIN` is not properly attached to the positive pole of the battery, no data will be collected, thus this procedure will be useless.
+*Warning:* if `BATT_READ_PIN` is not properly attached to the positive pole of the battery, calibration data will be cleared but not collected, thus this procedure will be useless.

 ### Calibration procedure

 - If your DevKit **does NOT feature a built-in powerboost module**, so you are using an external one:

   1. **Ensure the battery is fully charged before continuing**.
   2. Unplug the battery (or the external powerboost module).
   3. Plug the USB cable.
   4. Upload the sketch ([BatteryCalibration.ino](./BatteryCalibration.ino)) to the DevKit board (if not done yet).
   5. Unplug the USB cable (the DevKit has no power right now).
   6. **Plug the battery** or the external powerboost module.
 Ensure `BATT_READ_PIN` is properly attached, too.
   7. Make sure the on-board LED is on, so the DevKit board has power.
   8. Wait for the battery to deplete.
 The on-board LED will go off.

 - If your DevKit **has built-in battery support** with a built-in powerboost module:

   1. **Ensure the battery is fully charged before continuing**.
   2. Plug the USB cable and the battery.
   3. Upload the sketch ([BatteryCalibration.ino](./BatteryCalibration.ino)) to the DevKit board (if not done yet).
   4. **Unplug the USB cable** (the DevKit is powered through the battery right now).
   5. **Reset**.
   6. Make sure the on-board LED is on, so the DevKit board has power.
   7. Wait for the battery to deplete.
 The on-board LED will go off.

 The calibration data is now saved to flash memory and ready to use.
 However, you should follow the *Backup procedure* below.